 After Sophia’s initial visit, her team put together a comprehensive treatment plan that included Botulinum Toxin and Phenol injections, serial casting, and several other treatment options that the family had not been offered in the past.
 Sophia’s doctors were hopeful that these procedures would mitigate Sophia’s spasticity and allow her greater ease when walking.

 “They Don’t Perform Rhizotomies in Arkansas”

-The Slinkard family would return to St. Paul for treatment every three months over the next year.
+The Slinkards would return to St. Paul for treatment every three months over the next year.
 At that time, Ward and Sophia’s care team determined that they weren’t seeing the progress they had hoped to see.
-Having exhausted alternative measures, the Slinkard family scheduled Sophia for a selective dorsal rhizotomy, a neurosurgery that permanently reduces spasticity by cutting the nerve rootlets in the spinal cord that are sending abnormal signals to the muscles.
+Having exhausted alternative measures, the Slinkard family scheduled Sophia for a selective dorsal rhizotomy (SDR), a neurosurgery that permanently reduces spasticity by cutting the nerve rootlets in the spinal cord that are sending abnormal signals to the muscles.

-Following selective dorsal rhizotomy surgery, patients like Sophia undergo weeks of inpatient rehabilitation as their muscles learn to move without their former level of tightness.
+Following SDR surgery, patients like Sophia undergo weeks of inpatient rehabilitation as their muscles learn to move without their former level of tightness.
 “During this time, we quickly see the untapped potential that the procedure can unlock,” Ward says.